JohnD1mopoulos/BitTE/README.md

 java -jar BitTE-1.0-SNAPSHOT.jar
 ```

 The program will be launched immediately.
+In addition, a folder named sqlite will be created under the C: driver of the user's computer;

+this folder contains all database elements and can be viewed for extra information.

 ---